eslint/eslint/docs/user-guide/configuring.md

 **Note:** When specifying rules from plugins, make sure to omit `eslint-plugin-`.
 ESLint uses only the unprefixed name internally to locate rules.

-All rules that are enabled by default are set to 2, so they will cause a non-zero exit code when encountered.
-You can lower these rules to a warning by setting them to 1, which has the effect of outputting the message onto the console but doesn't affect the exit code.

-To temporary disable rule warnings in your file use the following format:
+To temporarily disable rule warnings in your file use the following format:

 ```js
 /*eslint-disable */